unopiaofrol/MLOps/README.md

 ### Level 3 MLOps CI/CD pipeline automation

 ![CI/CD pipeline automation](/images/l5.png)
 **CI/CD pipeline automation**.
-In the final stage, we introduce a CI/CD system to perform fast and reliable ML model deployments in production.
-The core difference from the previous step is that we now automatically build, test, and deploy the Data, ML Model, and the ML training pipeline components.
+In the final stage, we introduce a 'Continuous Integration', 'Continuous Deployment' and 'Continuous Testing' (CI/CD/CT) system to perform fast and reliable ML model deployments in production.
+The core difference from the previous step is that we now automatically build, deploy and test the Data, ML Model, and the ML training pipeline components.

 ## 1. MLOps Design Phase